 - pain and discomfort after a bowel movement if you have external piles

 These symptoms may be caused by problems other than piles.
-You should visit your GP for advice.
+You should visit your doctor for advice.

-Visit your GP if you notice any signs of bleeding from your rectum.
+Visit your doctor if you notice any signs of bleeding from your rectum.

-Your GP will ask about your symptoms and examine you.
+Your doctor will ask about your symptoms and examine you.
 This may involve a rectal examination, where he or she will gently insert a gloved finger into your rectum.
-Your GP may also ask you about your medical history.
+Your doctor may also ask you about your medical history.

-Alternatively, your GP may refer you for a flexible sigmoidoscopy or colonoscopy test that will need to be done in hospital.
+Alternatively, your doctor may refer you for a flexible sigmoidoscopy or colonoscopy test that will need to be done in hospital.
 This allows your doctor to look inside your large bowel.
-These tests are sometimes done to check that your condition is not caused by something more serious.
+These tests are sometimes done to check that your condition isn't caused by something more serious.

-- If you are passing hard or infrequent faeces, you could try a fibre supplement such as ispaghula husk (eg Fybogel) or mild laxatives such as lactulose, which will soften your faeces.
-Don´t use laxatives that stimulate the bowel, such as senna, unless your doctor advises you to.
+- If you're passing hard or infrequent faeces, you could try a fibre supplement such as ispaghula husk (eg Fybogel) or mild laxatives such as lactulose, which will soften your faeces.
+Don't use laxatives that stimulate the bowel, such as senna, unless your doctor advises you to.